DHTMLX/docs-diagram/docs/api/diagram/groupheaderdblclick_event.md

 ### Description

-@short: fires on double-clicking a header of a group
+@short: Fires on double-clicking a header of a group

 If a double-click is done over a header of a swimlane, the event will be fired on the subheader of the swimlane